 It depends on what you are looking for.
 I’m pretty sure that your IT department can develop a simple dashboard showing the OTP in your OCC.

-But if you want to go for cutting-edge real-time solution, containing a vast amount of ready-to-use KPIs, mobile apps, additional functionalities that go beyond dashboards — I’d say, no you don’t.
+But if you want to go for a cutting-edge real-time solution, containing a vast amount of ready-to-use KPIs, mobile apps, additional functionalities that go beyond dashboards — I’d say, no you don’t.

 Don’t get me wrong —especially if you’re working in an IT department— but this is what I’ve experienced many times.

 Another comment I’ve heard often is “we just need a huge TV screen with KPIs; mobile solutions are not necessary.”

-Usually, I don’t comment on this or try to convince with facts.
-But what I do is providing an account to the mobile solution and let the guys use it for a few weeks.
+Usually, I won’t comment on this or try to convince with facts.
+But what I do is provide an account to the mobile solution and let the guys use it for a few weeks.

 The percentage who had the same conviction after two weeks is roughly 0 — even lower 😉